mananapr/mananapr.github.io/src/deviancy.md

 So I did some research and found that the largest study on this topic, indicates that homosexuality is not caused by genetics.
 It's a result of various environmental and social factors<sup>[1]</sup>.
 The environmental factors also include things like the physical environment at the time the fetus is in the womb.

-So to me, it seems that in an *ideal* condition, homosexuality shouldn't even exist or should exists in a small population.
+So to me, it seems that in an *ideal* condition, homosexuality shouldn't even exist or should exist in a small population.
 Now I don't mean to say that homosexuality is something bad or something that needs to be cured.
 It's just unnatural from a biological perspective is all I am saying.

 Next, I started thinking about the larger picture - Paraphilia a.k.a Sexual Deviancy.
 Can homosexuality be considered deviant behaviour?
 Probably yes, because